 THE parallel lines show the full time of 2300 years.
 Commencing at B. C. 457, when the decree was given to restore and build Jerusalem, seven prophetic weeks, or forty-nine years, are measured off to show the time occupied in building the wall of the city.
 This time, however, is a part of the sixty-nine weeks that were to reach to the Messiah.
 Christ was anointed, as shown in the Reading, in A. D. 27.
-In the middle of the seventieth week (seven years) following, Messiah was crucified, when the sagrifices and oblations of the earthly sanctuary were to cease.
-Three and a half years later the Jews were rejected, and the remaining 1810 years are devoted to the Gentiles.
-These, as we have seen, ended in 1844.
+In the middle of the seventieth week (seven years) following, Messiah was crucified, when the sacrifices and oblations of the earthly sanctuary were to cease.
+Three and a half years later the Jews were rejected, and the remaining 1810 years bring us to 1844, when Christ entered the most holy apartment of the heavenly sanctuary.